Urinary tract infections (UTIs) are one of the most common infections in women.

 Typically, antibiotics are prescribed for 3 to 5 days for symptoms confined to the lower urinary tract in patients who have no fever, flank pain or flu-like symptoms.

 “Longer courses do not increase the likelihood of clearing the infection,” said Dr. Dielubanza.
 “But they do increase the risk of antibiotic resistance, increase the risk of yeast infections, and increase the risk of infectious forms of diarrhea.”

 A longer course may be required for someone who has more severe symptoms of an infection or if the infection is in the bladder.
 Always follow all instructions and take antibiotics for the number of days prescribed.

 You may hear or read about prevention strategies for UTI, with cranberry supplements among the most popular.
 But there is no hearty scientific evidence to support the use of cranberry juice or supplements to prevent UTI.
 Data thus far have shown no benefit or have been inconclusive.

 The body’s best defense against urinary bacteria is adequate urine flow to wash away bacteria.
 Maintaining adequate hydration and avoiding urine holding are good strategies for prevention.

 Increasingly, doctors are advocating probiotics via diet (yogurt, kefir, fermented foods) or supplements.
 While there is no evidence that probiotics alone offer sufficient protection against UTIs, they can be effective when used along with other prevention strategies by promoting healthy vaginal and bowel flora.

-Women who experience recurrent UTIs can discuss with a doctor possible medical prevention strategies, such as low dose antibiotics and vaginal estrogen replacement after menopause.
+Women who experience recurrent UTIs can discuss possible medical prevention strategies with their doctor, such as low-dose antibiotics and vaginal estrogen replacement after menopause.